uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 ```

-We can test this out by adding some strings to our playList property in the constructor.
+We can test this out by adding some strings to our playLines property in the constructor.

 ### Adding dialogue